T-Py-T/StarCraft2Bot/run/macos/STATUS.md

 We've successfully:
 - ✅ Identified the CrossOver compatibility limitations
 - ✅ Created a working CrossOver launcher (with limitations)
-- ✅ Provided a comprehensive Parallels Desktop solution
+- ✅ Provided a full Parallels Desktop solution
 - ✅ Updated all documentation
 - ✅ Cleaned up the codebase
 - ✅ Created troubleshooting tools